-- (1) For the purposes of the RBCRs, a person shall be maintaining a release when, regardless of fault for the creation of such release, such person: - (A) Owns a parcel of land on or under which such release, or a portion of such release, is located; or - (B) Has the right to possess a parcel of land, or the portion of a parcel of land, where such release is located, except that if any person with the right to possess a parcel or portion of a parcel obtains knowledge of a release on the parcel or portion of a parcel they possess, such person shall not be determined to be maintaining such release if such person has notified the owner of the parcel of such release and such release has been reported to the department if such release is required to be reported pursuant to section 22a-134tt-3 of the RBCRs. - (2) A release may be maintained by one or more persons.
-If more than one person is maintaining a release in violation of the provisions of chapter 445b of the Connecticut General Statutes or the RBCRs, each person shall be jointly and severally liable for compliance with the RBCRs, pursuant to section 22a-134ss(b) of the Connecticut General Statutes. - (3) Any person maintaining a release that has migrated on or under the parcel or portion of a parcel owned or possessed by such person from a source on a different parcel may satisfy the cleanup standards sections of the RBCRs pursuant to section 22a-134tt-7(e) of the RBCRs. - (4) A person shall not be considered to be maintaining releases on a parcel after such person no longer owns or has the right to possess such parcel or a portion of such parcel.
-If a person was maintaining a release in violation of the provisions of chapter 445b of the Connecticut General Statutes or the RBCRs, the commissioner may take enforcement action against such person, including those actions specified in section 22a-134ss, even if such person no longer owns or has the right to possess a parcel or portion of a parcel. - (5) A lender shall not be considered to be maintaining a release if such lender is exempt from liability pursuant to section 22a-452f of the Connecticut General Statutes.
+- (1) For the purposes of the RBCRs, a person shall be maintaining a release when, regardless of fault for the creation of such release, such person: - (A) Owns a parcel of land on or under which such release, or a portion of such release, is located; or - (B) Has the right to possess a parcel of land, or the portion of a parcel of land, where such release is located, provided that if any person with the right to possess a parcel or portion of a parcel obtains knowledge of a release on the parcel or portion of a parcel they possess such person shall not be determined to be maintaining such release if such person has notified the owner of the parcel of such release and such release has been reported to the Department if such release is required to be reported pursuant to section 22a-134tt-3 of the RBCRs. - (2) A release may be maintained by one or more persons.
+If more than one person is maintaining a release in violation of the provisions of chapter 445b of the Connecticut General Statutes or the RBCRs, each person shall be jointly and severally liable for compliance with the RBCRs, pursuant to section 22a-134ss(b) of the Connecticut General Statutes. - (3) Any person maintaining a release that has migrated on or under the parcel or portion of a parcel owned or possessed by such person from a source on a different parcel may satisfy the cleanup standards sections pursuant to section 22a-134tt-7(e) of the RBCRs. - (4) A person shall not be considered to be maintaining releases on a parcel after such person no longer owns or has the right to possess such parcel or a portion a portion of such parcel.
+If a person was maintaining a release in violation of the provisions of chapter 445b of the Connecticut General Statutes or the RBCRs, the commissioner may take enforcement action against such person, including those actions specified in section 22a-134ss, even if such person no longer owns or has the right to possess a parcel or portion of a parcel.